-- There are only three income security programs that promote work as part of their mandate and allow work as part of general eligibility:
+- There are only three income security programs that promote work as part of their mandate and allow work as part of general eligibility.
+These are social assistance, EI working on claim, and the Canada Workers Benefit. - "They don't work together.

-- social assistance,

-- El working on claim, and

-- the Canada Workers Benefit.

-- They don't work together.
 Each has a different pedigree.
-El Working While on Claim is a taxable benefit.
+EI Working While on Claim is a taxable benefit.
 Social assistance is not taxed.
 The CWB is a refundable tax credit.
-Together, they resemble the old game of Rock Paper Scissors - they like cancelling out each other.
+Together, they resemble the old game of Rock Paper Scissors - they like cancelling out each other. - We normally think of welfare as a program that confiscates benefits from other programs.
+But EI Working on Claim and the CWB have their own "confiscation machines" that are fundamental to their design.
+For example, social assistance deducts EI at 100 per cent while exempting the CWB.
+The CWB counts social assistance and EI as income by using these forms of income to lower the benefits it pays.
+EI Working on Claim claws back EI benefits of claimants from the first dollar earned.
+Social assistance deducts benefits usually after very low earnings are achieved."